 Since we’re all stuck at home, getting a sample of the legal experience out there with InsideSherpa can be a great way to keep your practical development on track.

-Anika Legal’s Practical Unit at participating Victorian Law Schools including the University of Melbourne.
+At participating Victorian Law Schools including the University of Melbourne.

 Anika Legal is working towards a world where everyone can access justice.
 In light of the COVID-19 pandemic, Anika is providing urgent legal advice to Victorian renters to help them understand their tenancy rights amidst the rapidly passed COVID-19 tenancy laws, and to negotiate rent reductions with their landlord.
 We also help renters get their homes repaired to a safe and secure state.

 We are also passionate about providing law students with virtual legal experience, allowing them to gain practical skills from their own home.
 Recent events have made the importance of experience in using legal technology abundantly clear, which is why we are excited to be a host organisation with the University of Melbourne's LAWS50059 Legal Internship unit.

 With Anika, you can directly assist Victorian renters, work entirely online, and pick up relevant legal skills such as client communication, teamwork and negotiation.
 Plus, you will contribute to access to justice in the midst of a pandemic, all while getting credit towards your degree.

 Places are limited, so be sure to get your application in before June 5.

 For those not at the University of Melbourne, you can still register your interest for an Anika internship.